-Alfalfa weevils overwinter as adults at the bases of alfalfa plants or in other sheltered places.
-Adults are gray to brown snout beetles that are about 1/4 inches long.
-They can be identified by their slender "snout" and by a broad, black band that extends to the middle of the wings.
+Alfalfa weevils overwinter as adults at the bases of alfalfa plants or in sheltered places.
+Adults are gray to brown snout beetles that are about 1/4 inch long.
+They can be identified by their slender "snout" and by a broad black band that extends to the middle of the wings.
 They become active with the first warm days of spring, feeding on the young leaves of alfalfa at night and hiding near the bases of the plant during the day.
-Rounded, yellow to brown eggs are laid inside the hollow stems of alfalfa.
+Rounded, yellow to brown eggs are laid inside the hollow stem of alfalfa.
 The small grubs that hatch from the eggs feed on the small leaves at the tip of the stem and move out to feed on the leaves as they grow larger.
 Grubs have a black head but lack legs.
 They are whitish when small, but change to green with a prominent white stripe down the length of their backs as they grow older.
-They are about 3/8 of an inch long when fully grown.
+They are about % of an inch long when fully grown.
 The grubs make a rough cocoon of silk either on or near the bases of the plant and transform into a quiet pupal stage.
-Adults that emerge from these cocoons feed on the leaves of the alfalfa for a week or so and then move into cool, sheltered areas out of the alfalfa fields.
-A few adults return to the alfalfa field, feed, and lay eggs in the fall while most adults stay out of the field until the following spring.
+Adults that emerge from these cocoons feed on the leaves of the alfalfa for a week or so, and then move into cool, sheltered areas out of the alfalfa fields.
+A few adults return to the alfalfa field, feed and lay eggs in the fall while most adults stay out of the field until the following spring.
 The fall feeding is slight and few of the eggs survive the winter.

 Check new alfalfa growth for feeding and the bases of the plants for the adults of the alfalfa weevil each time you check for other insects early in the spring.
 Fields that show feeding and presence of adult weevils should be checked especially frequently.
-Tips (buds) and upper leaves of plants should be checked for grubs and their damage starting with the first warm spell (about 60°F or more) in the spring.
-A critical point is reached when about 1/4 of the tips show damage from the grubs.
-In the few years that the alfalfa weevil has been in Michigan, this has occurred at bud to first flower stage of alfalfa developmentjust about the time of the first cutting.
-Cut, without spraying, if the cutting will be made within a week or ten days after 1/4 of the stems show damage.
+Tips (buds) and upper leaves of plants should be checked for grubs and their damage starting with the first warm spell (about 60° F or more) in the spring.
+A critical point is reached when about 1⁄4 of the tips show damage from the grubs.
+In the few years that the alfalfa weevil has been in Michigan, this has occurred at bud to first flower stage of alfalfa development - just about the time of the first cutting.
+Cut, without spraying, if the cutting will be made within a week after 1⁄4 of the stems show damage.
 A spray should be applied immediately if the first cutting will be made later than this.
 Since there is danger of bad weather delaying the first cutting, this factor should be considered in making the decision to spray the first cutting.
-A spray should be applied immediately to the stubble if grubs are commonly seen.
-Check the regrowth if no stubble spray is applied and spray if 1/4 or more of the young tips show feeding of the pests.
+A spray should be